EMPAT94/empat94.github.io/_posts/2015-11-06-A -thing-about-curiosity.md

+---
-# A Thing about Curiosity
+title: A Thing about Curiosity
+---

 _It's been a very long time since anything that I heard in the classroom excited me..._